mickelj/scholardb/README.md

-# scholardb
+# ScholarsDB
 Coming soon...

-# ScholarsDB

 A new way to view faculty publications